appsaeed/utilies/README.md

 ```

 **themeStorage**
-the theme store work only browser
+The theme store using built-in localStorage
 ```js
 import { setThemeStore, getThemeStore } from "utilies";